JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 ### Discussion - Performance

-Of course, asset size dosen't matter if performance is worse.
+Of course, asset size doesn't matter if performance is worse.
 After all, we could skip the additional LOD levels entirely to save on the cost of storing them, but we would get much worse runtime performance.

 The good news is that comparing the bunny scene in Bevy 0.14 to Bevy 0.15, rendering got almost 5x faster!